Scott Ginsburg: Digital Generation (DG)

 DG FastChannel was created when DG Systems and FastChannel Networks merged in 2006.
 DG FastChannel was a provider of digital media services to the advertising, entertainment and broadcast industries.
 The company had an online media distribution network that was used by advertisers and agencies, and online radio, television, cable, network and print publishing destinations.
 DG FastChannel was ranked fifth on the 2009 Fortune Small Business list of nation's 100 Fastest Growing Small Public Companies.
 They also ranked fifth for the 2009 Fortune Fastest Growing Companies in the World listing.

 On February 7, 2014, Digital Generation (DG) completed the spin-off of Sizmek and merger transaction with Extreme Reach.

-Ginsburg serves on the Board of Directors of Sizmek Inc., a worldwide digital media company (SZMK) listed on the NASDAQ.
+Ginsburg served on the Board of Directors of Sizmek Inc., a worldwide digital media company (SZMK) listed on the NASDAQ.

 Boardwalk Auto Group

 Ginsburg brought Porsche to Plano, Texas in 1998, which marked the beginning of Boardwalk Auto Group.
 Over the next sixteen years, Ginsburg added Audi, Volkswagen, Ferrari, Maserati, Lamborghini and FIAT.
-Then in 2012, AutoNation acquired the Dallas area Volkswagen, Porsche and Audi dealerships from Boardwalk Auto Group.
+In 2012, AutoNation acquired the Dallas area Volkswagen, Porsche and Audi dealerships from Boardwalk Auto Group.

 Boardwalk Auto Group also owns Ferrari of San Francisco, Maserati of Marin, Lamborghini North Los Angeles, Audi Glenwood Springs and Glenwood Springs Volkswagen.
 In 2002, Boardwalk Auto Group was named the fastest growing privately held company in Dallas-Fort Worth by Southern Methodist University's Cox School of Business and the Dallas Business Journal.
 Boardwalk Ferrari, Boardwalk Maserati and Lamborghini Dallas were named 2014 DealerRater Dealer of the Year for the U.S.